 - Promote funding for the conduction, dissemination and translation of research that will improve the care of older adults

 - Promote funding for research demonstrating quality, safety and effectiveness of care provided by APRNs

-- Advocate for The Caring for Family Caregivers (CARE) Act
+- Advocate for The Caregiver Advise Record and Enable (CARE) Act

 Models of Care